Welcome to today's edition of the Rush 24-7 podcast.

 You're exactly right.

-They they want to be treated as normally as possible in human discourse, conversation, this sort of thing, job environments and so forth.
+They want to be treated as normally as possible in human discourse, conversation, this sort of thing, job environments and so forth.

-Yet the Democrats go out and find people to parade them as victims, sympathetic victims to make them immune from any criticism.
+Yet the Democrats go out and find people to parade them as victims, sympathetic victims, to make them immune from any criticism.

-Uh but I'll tell you what this is.
+But I'll tell you what this is.

-Once again, he knew what he was talking about.
+You know, once again, he knew what he was talking about.

-This is one of those situations, the Fox Flap, where raw emotion trumps fact, where raw emotion gets in the way of pure logic, and it takes a while for the emotion to subside.
+This is one of those situations, the fox flap, where raw emotion trumps fact, where raw emotion gets in the way of pure logic.

-Uh logic will eventually arise and show itself.
+The logic will eventually arise and show itself.

-Uh I see Drudge picked it up yesterday, wondering where she is.
+I see Drudge picked it up yesterday, wondering where she is.

 Fox just did a story on it.